ni/nimi-python/docs/nidcpower/enums.rst

         The source unit applies a single source configuration.
+NIDCPOWER_VAL_SEQUENCE (1021) The source unit applies a list of voltage or current configurations sequentially.